Q and A

 Why is there a separate corporation for the marina?

-The seven Co-owners in Oakview Coliving will become co-owners of the entire property, and the main lodge building will become their residence.
+Co-owners in Oakview Coliving share ownership of the entire property with the main lodge building as their residence.
 (A Co-owner may be an individual or a couple).
 It seems sensible to segregate the commercial activity, like docking and parking space rental, for example, from the residential portion.
-The seven Co-owners are also equal shareholders in the commercial operation and will receive one-seventh of the corporation's net income.
-More detailed financial information is available to qualified investors.
+The seven Co-owners are also equal shareholders in the corporation and receive annual dividends paid out of its profits.
+More detailed financial information is available to qualified purchasers.

 What is Doug holding in that picture?